-Punggol is situated in the northeast of Singapore, bordered by the Tampines Expressway, Sungei Punggol, Strait of Johor, Serangoon Harbour and Sungei Serangoon.
-The Punggol planning area as outlined by the Urban Redevelopment Authority (URA) of Singapore also includes Coney Island (Pulau Serangoon).1 Under the Punggol 21 scheme, the old village of Punggol would be transformed into a waterfront town with housing along the river and coastal area.2 A total of 155 ha of land was reclaimed along the coastline between 1997 and 2001 for development according to the Punggol 21 vision.3
+Punggol is an estate situated in the northeast of Singapore, bordered by the Tampines Expressway, Sungei Punggol, Strait of Johor, Serangoon Harbour and Sungei Serangoon.
+The Punggol planning area as outlined by the Urban Redevelopment Authority of Singapore also includes Coney Island (Pulau Serangoon).1 Under the Punggol 21 scheme, the old village of Punggol was transformed into a waterfront town with housing along the river and coastal area.2 A total of 155 ha of land was reclaimed along the coastline between 1997 and 2001 for development according to the Punggol 21 vision.3

-In 1983, the government announced that it would undertake a reclamation project in which 277 ha of land would be reclaimed off Punggol over the next three years at a cost of S$136 million.
+In 1983, the government announced that it would undertake a reclamation project which would see 277 ha of land reclaimed off Punggol over the next three years at a cost of S$136 million.
 Parts of the reclaimed land would be used for industries, relocation of activities affected by public schemes and intensive pig farming, but these would eventually be supplanted by Housing and Development Board (HDB) flats.
-As part of the reclamation project, Punggol’s fishing port had to be relocated.5 The project required about 14.4 million cu m of soil, which was obtained from Tampines and the granite quarry on Pulau Ubin, as well as by dredging the seabed off Punggol.5
+As part of the reclamation project, Punggol’s fishing port had to be relocated.5 The project required about 14.4 million cu m of soil, which was obtained from Tampines and the granite quarry on Pulau Ubin, and by dredging the seabed off Punggol.6

-In October 1984, another reclamation scheme at Singapore’s northeastern coast was approved by Parliament.
+In October 1984, Parliament approved another reclamation scheme at Singapore’s northeastern coast.
 The areas reclaimed were in the shallow waters off Pasir Ris, Punggol and Jalan Kayu.
 About 685 ha of land would be reclaimed over a nine-year period from 1985 to 1993.
 Costing S$874 million, the project was undertaken by the HDB.
 Approximately 76 million cu me of soil was required for this project, half of which was to be obtained from HDB development sites in Woodlands, Tampines, Pasir Ris, Yishun, Seletar and Zhenghua, while the other half was imported.
-The bulk of the newly reclaimed land was reserved for public housing, and the remaining portion was set aside for refuse tipping, as well as industrial and recreational purposes.6
+The bulk of the newly reclaimed land was reserved for public housing, and the remaining portion was set aside for refuse tipping as well as industrial and recreational purposes.7

 The reclamation of the northeastern coast was carried out in four phases.
 By October 1990, Phases 1 to 3 of the project had been completed.
-Phase 4, which involved the reclamation of the foreshore near Coney Island, was deferred as the northeastern sector land-use concept plan had not been finalised yet.7 In 1996, reclamation work off Coney Island and Punggol started.
-The reclamation resulted in a river passage 100 m to 200 m wide separating Punggol on the mainland and Coney Island.9 The reclamation has expanded Punggol’s shoreline in all directions, with the changes being particularly obvious in the eastern and western portions of the planning area.
+Phase 4, which involved the reclamation of the foreshore near Coney Island, was deferred as the northeastern sector land-use concept plan had not been finalised yet.8 In 1996, reclamation work off Coney Island and Punggol started.
+The reclamation resulted in a river passage 100 m to 200 m wide separating Punggol and Coney Island.9 The reclamation has expanded Punggol’s shoreline in all directions, with the changes being particularly obvious in the eastern and western portions of the planning area.
 Now, Punggol’s shoreline extends further into the waters between Singapore and Malaysia as well as nearby areas like Sengkang and Seletar.10

-A three-year study (1998–2000) on the effects of coastal reclamation at Sungei Punggol on the macrobenthic community (organisms living on, in, or near the river bed, or benthic zone) suggested that the reclamation had a damaging effect and changes the community structure of the macrobenthos.9 Besides the obliteration of the swamps on the mainland, environmentalists were also concerned over the gradual loss of flora and fauna on Coney Island.
-For instance, in 1998, Ho Hua Chew, who was heading the conservation committee of the Nature Society (Singapore), expressed concern over the impact of urbanisation on the 30-odd species of birds that inhabited the island.10
+A three-year study (1998–2000) on the effects of coastal reclamation at Sungei Punggol on the macrobenthic community (organisms living on, in or near the riverbed, or benthic zone) suggested that the reclamation had a damaging effect and that it changed the community structure of the macrobenthos.13 Besides the obliteration of the swamps on the mainland, environmentalists were also concerned over the gradual loss of flora and fauna on Coney Island.
+In 1998, Ho Hua Chew, who was heading the conservation committee of the Nature Society (Singapore), expressed concern over the impact of urbanisation on the 30-odd species of birds that inhabited the island.14

 Marsita Omar & Alex Ong

-The information in this article is valid as at 2020 and correct as far as we can ascertain from our sources.
+The information in this article is valid as of October 2020 and correct as far as we are able to ascertain from our sources.
 It is not intended to be an exhaustive or complete history of the subject.
 Please contact the Library for further reading materials on the topic.